 When I went back to dry-fit the mantlet to the gun assembly to make sure the gunsight lined up where it was supposed to, it wasn’t even close.
 On the inner face of the mantlet facing you, there’s a rounded projection.
 That’s where the gunsight is supposed to line up…and you can see how close it isn’t:

-No…that’s not correct, but the cramped space inside the turret worked in my favor this time.
+No…that’s not in there correctly, but the cramped space inside the turret worked in my favor this time.
 Much of what had to be fudged and worked around cannot be clearly seen.
 Tight quarters and limited viewing angles can sometimes hide adaptations.

 I discovered that the mantlet’s fit was a bit off.
 As it “fit,” the peak on the rear of the mantlet contacted the turret face while the barrel of the 37mm was mostly level.
 Well, that would certainly interfere with elevation:

 In order to move the mantlet away from the turret face, I needed to add a spacer (about .045″ (1.143mm) of scrap styrene) to its mounting point:

 References show that the commander’s .30 caliber (7.62mm) was usually mounted in the Pacific (and at Guadalcanal, which is the locale I’m modeling this tank to represent).
 That gun is in the line of sight and I wanted to do something a bit more accurate than the kit’s part.
 I wasn’t especially satisfied with any of my options; the resin guns didn’t really fit the mount and the kit’s gun lacked detail.
 The easiest problem to fix was the absence of detail.
 Add some: